Mansakondo/Mansakondo.github.io/index.md

 ### I've worked on...
 * A [PR](https://github.com/rails/rails/pull/43399) (extracted from a [gem](https://github.com/mansakondo/activemodel-embedding)) to model semi-structured data in Rails applications.
+* A [gem](https://github.com/mansakondo/parallelixir) which delegates Ruby background processing to Elixir.
 * An [application](https://karan-demo.herokuapp.com/) which indexes [encoded bibliographic data](https://en.wikipedia.org/wiki/MARC_standards), and provides a minimal [discovery interface](https://blog.andornot.com/blog/discovery-interfaces-a-new-opac-for-libraries/) with hierarchical facets.
 * This [project](https://rest-countries-challenge.herokuapp.com/) was a front-end challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca), in which I've used TailwindCSS and Hotwire to build responsive and progressively enhanced views.